-the resource URI of the individual SM policy related to the notification within the "resourceUri" attribute and the cause why the PCF requests the termination of the policy association encoded as "cause" attribute.
+- the Individual SM policy resource identifier returned during resource creation in the Location header field within the "resourceUri" attribute; and

+- the cause why the PCF requests the termination of the policy association encoded as "cause" attribute.

 If the SMF accepted received POST request the SMF shall send "204 No Content" response.